Chocobozzz/PeerTube/support/doc/plugins/guide.md

   }
 })
 ```
   * Don't try to require parent PeerTube modules, only use `peertubeHelpers`.
-If you need another helper or a specific, please [create an issue](https://github.com/Chocobozzz/PeerTube/issues/new)
+If you need another helper or a specific hook, please [create an issue](https://github.com/Chocobozzz/PeerTube/issues/new)
   * Don't use PeerTube dependencies.
 Use your own :)

-If your plugin is broken with a new PeerTube release, update your code and the `peertubeEngine` `package.json` field.
+If your plugin is broken with a new PeerTube release, update your code and the `peertubeEngine` field of your `package.json` field.
 This way, older PeerTube versions will still use your old plugin, and new PeerTube versions will use your updated plugin.

 ### Spam/moderation plugin